-- Meet with politicians and bureaucrats to educate and inform them and influence their decisions
+- Meet with politicians and public servants to tell them what we want

-- Representation in courts, tribunals and coronial inquiries
+- Represent people in courts, tribunals and before the Coroner

-- Engage with statutory bodies such as the State Coroner, Public Advocate, Public Guardian and Public Trustee
+- Engage with statutory bodies such as the Public Advocate, Public Guardian and Public Trustee

 - Support people with disability to advocate about their systemic challenges

-The Convention on the Rights of People with Disability guides the work of all Q A I staff.
+The Convention on the Rights of Persons with Disabilities guides our work.

 - To ensure respect for the fundamental right for all people with disability to participate in a full and inclusive life.

 - To ensure vulnerable people with disability are supported to exercise their rights and are protected and safeguarded from cruel, inhuman and degrading treatment and other unreasonable restrictions.